jncraton/connectiongrammar/readme.md

 ![](examples/uk-heightmap.png)

-The fitness function is then able to generate a program to build the following with addition of altitude-based coloring rules:
+The fitness function is then able to generate a program to build the following with the addition of altitude-based coloring rules:

 ![](examples/uk.png)